anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 {{< /hint >}}

 Currently the following optimizations are applied automatically.
-- `Automatically Freeze BlendShape`\
+- `Optimize BlendShape`\
-  Automatically freezes BlendShapes which are always the same value or unused in animation, etc.
+  <small>Previously known as `Freeze BlendShapes` but renamed to add more functionality.</small>\
+  Optimizes BlendShapes and remove if BlendShapes are not used or unnecessary.
 - `Remove unused Objects`\
   By scanning animation etc., automatically removes unused Objects (e.g. GameObjects, Components).\
   In addition, this will automatically toggle PhysBone Components if they are only used by toggled objects.